Catholic High School of Baltimore: Powder Puff game

 The Powder Puff Game is an annual game of flag football.
 Members of the junior and senior classes compete against each other.

 Pep rallies

 Three Pep Rallies occur every year, one for each season.
 During a pep rally, the respective sports teams are recognized for their achievements.
 Games are also played for Field Day points.

 Spirit Stick

-The Spirit Stick is a decorated stick every Big Sister passes on to their Little Sister.
+The Spirit Stick is an athletic tradition where the Big Sister athletes pass it on to their Little Sister athletes that represents school spirit and competition.

 Spirit Week and Field Day

 Spirit Week and Field Day are celebrated in the spring.
 Each day of Spirit Week, students are allowed to dress down according to the theme of the day.
 On Friday of Spirit Week is Field Day, which is a friendly competition between each class.
 Each student represents their grade by wearing their specific class colors.